-The deadline for applications is 5pm on Thursday 31st August 2017.
+The deadline for applications was the 31st August 2017.
 Further grants will be made available as more data is deposited with the archives.

 This scheme provides small-scale, competitive grants to individuals or teams from any discipline to conduct further exposition of research data that was generated by The Atlantic Philanthropies’ Prevention and Early Intervention Initiative (PEII).
 Over 10 years, Atlantic invested over €127 million/£105 million in programs throughout Ireland and Northern Ireland that were shown to be effective at providing the support that children and young people need to be healthy, do well in school and to help ensure they have bright futures.

-Proposals must fall under at least one of the following areas (listed in order of priority):
+Proposals fell under at least one of the following areas (listed in order of priority):

 - Secondary analysis of research data that was generated under The Atlantic Philanthropies’ Prevention and Early Intervention Initiative (PEII).
 Suggested outputs include a publication and/or conference presentation that promotes this data to multiple audiences nationally and internationally.